opensearch-project/project-website/_posts/2023-07-27-alert-anomaly-visual.md

 We have some exciting news to share with you!

 We have taken the first step toward our vision of offering plugin functionality in the dashboards the community loves.
 We have added the anomaly and alerting detector and monitor creation workflows, respectfully, into the dashboarding experience.
-Prior to 2.9, users had to remember the details of what they were looking at in dashboards and then move over to the Anomaly Detection and Alerting plugins to create the desired detectors and alerts.
+Prior to 2.9, users had to remember the details of what they were looking at in a dashboard and then navigate away from it to the Anomaly Detection and Alerting plugins to create the detectors and alerts.

 No more.
 Now users can create anomaly detectors and alerting monitors directly from their OpenSearch Dashboards line chart visualizations with select aggregations.
 After creating the new detector or monitor/alert, users can view anomalies or alerts overlaying the configured visualization.
-For users who have defined detectors or monitors, they can associate their existing detectors or monitors to the visualization, which helps track services that are not specific to the visualization, such as a dependent service.
+For users who have defined detectors or monitors, they can associate their existing detectors or monitors with the visualization, which helps track services that are not specific to the visualization, such as a dependent service.

 In this blog post, you'll learn how to create a new anomaly detector or alerting monitor from a saved visualization and add existing monitors and detectors to a visualization instead of using the Alerting or Anomaly Detection plugin pages.
 If you have already set up detectors and monitors, you'll learn how to associate them as well.
 Lastly, you will see how the events overlay onto the visualization, helping drive root cause analysis more efficiently by identifying which events were triggered.
 Hold on tight!